Theodor Avellan: Biography

-From 1893–1894, Avellan commanded the Russian squadron in the Mediterranean, and visited the French Navy in Toulon (October 1893) to reinforce the Franco-Russian Alliance.
-From 1895-1897 he served as Deputy Chief-of-Staff of the Imperial Russian Navy.
+From 1893 to 1894, Avellan commanded the Russian squadron in the Mediterranean, and visited the French Navy in Toulon (October 1893) to reinforce the Franco-Russian Alliance.
+From 1895 to 1897 he served as Deputy Chief-of-Staff of the Imperial Russian Navy.
 He then became Chief-of-Staff and was raised in rank the Adjutant-General in 1903.
 He served as Minister of the Navy from 10 March 1903 to 29 June 1905.
 Following the massive defeat of the Imperial Russian Navy at the Battle of Tsushima, he was held responsible for the disaster due to his underestimation of the Japanese and was stripped of his rank.
 Although he presented his resignation to Tsar Nicholas II, his resignation was rejected.
 In 1914, he was allowed to have a seat in the Council of State.
 He died on 30 September 1916 in Petrograd.